Published by Daniel Mosquin on May 24, 2010

 Some of our favourite sites!

-Alberta Arizona Asparagaceae Asparagales Asteraceae Asterales Australia British Columbia Calgary California Canada Caryophyllales Colombia Cornales England Ericaceae Ericales Gentianales Hawaii India Lamiales Liliaceae Liliales Manitoba Mexico named by Linnaeus New South Wales Oregon Papaveraceae Photo by Daniel Pinaceae Portugal Ranunculaceae Ranunculales Rosaceae Rosales San Francisco Sapindaceae Sapindales Scotland UBC Botanical Garden USA via Email via Flickr Washington
+Alberta Arizona Asparagaceae Asparagales Asteraceae Asterales Australia British Columbia California Canada Caryophyllales Colombia England Ericaceae Ericales Fabales Gentianales Hawaii Lamiaceae Lamiales Liliaceae Liliales Malpighiales Manitoba Mexico Myrtales named by Linnaeus New South Wales Oregon Papaveraceae Photo by Daniel Pinaceae Poales Ranunculales Rosaceae Rosales San Francisco Sapindaceae Sapindales Scotland UBC Botanical Garden USA via Email via Flickr Washington